Raphaël Salem: Biography

-Personal
+Personal life

 In 1923 Salem married a young woman named Adriana and the couple had three children: a daughter and two sons.
 His father died in Paris in 1940 while his mother, his sister, his sister's husband, and his sister's son, were all arrested and deported to a Nazi concentration camp where they all died.
 Salem's older son survived the war and he enlisted in the free French Forces and took part in Allied landings in the South of France in 1944.
 By this time his surviving family had managed to escape from France and they relocated to Canada.

 Along with his interest in mathematics, Salem also loved music and playing the violin, preferring to play in quartets.
 He was also interested in the arts and literature; he enjoyed sports, especially skiing and horseback riding.